Hiking the Sandstone Trail10th February 2018

 A Purposeful Division

 The length of the Sandstone Trail is such that it is possible to walk it in two long days if you are pressed for time.
-That makes it a possibility for a weekend though it hardly is best to be rushing a countryside hike.
+That makes it a possibility for a weekend, though it hardly is best to be rushing a countryside hike.
 Runners proceed at a different pace and should be able to complete it in a single strenuous day and I know of some who have done the same with the Gritstone Trail.

 My own pace is a much gentler one than this and it is curious that I walked the Sandstone Trail during autumn and winter.
 This meant shorter hours of sunlight and light had faded to darkness by the time some of my walks came to an end.
-It shows that possession of a head torch is no excessive load during such months.
+It shows that possession of a head torch is not an excessive load during such months.

 Apart from the first piece between Delamere Forest and Frodsham that I completed on the first Monday in December 2015, the others were done on the Monday, Wednesday and Friday of the same week in 2017.
 That made travel connections a little bit easier and meant that I started during the last days of October and finished in early November.
-This also was the mid-term break for schools in the Cheshire West & Chester borough so there were family groups out and about in some parts of my route.
+This also was the midterm break for schools in the Cheshire West & Chester borough, so there were family groups out and about in some parts of my route.

-Strangely, the idea of walking south from Delamere to Whitchurch in one sweep came into my head but good sense prevailed and I left the trail near Peckforton to reach Tattenhall in the dark.
+Strangely, the idea of walking south from Delamere to Whitchurch in one sweep came into my head, but good sense prevailed and I left the trail near Peckforton to reach Tattenhall in the dark.
 The same thing happened with the next stretch that returned me to the trail from Tattenhall before better reason got me to the bus stop at Hampton Heath after a great day of elevated strolling.
 It was just as well since navigation needed care between Hampton Heath and the Llangollen Canal.

 With my four part route splitting explained, I will describe the walks themselves.
-The first section preceded a time of unfulfilling work combined with much to sort in Ireland while the rest happened during a much needed career break.
+The first section preceded a time of unfulfilling work combined with much to sort in Ireland, while the rest happened during a much-needed career break.
 In its own way, the Sandstone Trail book-ended a tumultuous time in my life.